jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.50 Or

-Performs a logical OR operator on two Boolean raster images..
+Performs a logical OR operator on two Boolean raster images.

 *Parameters*: